 Who contacts my GP?

-Applicants will be responsible for contacting their GP for this information.
+Applicants will be responsible for contacting their GP or a suitable service provider qualified to

 What happens if I do not submit the pre-medical screening information?